 Sicily, the biggest island in Italy and the Mediterranean Sea boasts of its rich history and traditions, art and culture, and wonderful natural beauty.
 Frederick II, King of Sicily, once said: “I don’t envy God’s paradise, because I’m well satisfied to live in Sicily”.
 Well said!

-To be surrounded by the beautiful sea, breath-taking mountains and countryside, grandiose volcanoes, and charming fishing villages, it’s a dream come true.
+To be surrounded by the beautiful sea, breathtaking mountains and countryside, grandiose volcanoes, and charming fishing villages, it’s a dream come true.
 Would you like to experience dreamy Sicily?
-Sit back and enjoy while these marvellous facts about Sicily take you on a one time journey around the island…
+Sit back and enjoy while these fun facts about Sicily take you on a one time journey around the island…

 Sicily was inhabited 10,000 years ago.